Cracking Salesforce Testing Interview

 1. Improved Cloud Data Capabilities

-Salesforce’s Data Cloud can be enhanced by Informatica’s integration and data orchestration capabilities, which enable companies to consolidate customer data from several systems into a single source of truth.
+Informatica’s integration and data orchestration capabilities can enhance Salesforce’s Data Cloud by enabling companies to consolidate customer data from several systems into a single source of truth.
 This promotes improved campaign performance, segmentation, and customisation.

 2. Enhanced Accuracy of AI and Automation